 This gives you a transparent way to get your technical subject matter experts working together to agree your top threats.
-Then, as your threat environment changes, which it will do all the time, you'll update your model and that will automatically refresh your list of top threats.
+Then, as your threat environment changes, which it will do all the time, you can update your model and that will automatically refresh your list of top threats.

 You can then develop a dashboard view of each system's risk posture.

-The controls can be your internal security policies and standards, a recognised external standard such as ISO/IEC 27001 or the CSA’s CCM, or your technical and non-technical internal controls relating to GDPR.
-Each system’s risk posture can be positioned against your business’ stated risk appetites so all can see immediately whether that system’s risk posture is acceptable or not.
-Action plans can be devised and the effect of each plan on the risk posture calculated in advance so you can decide on the plan that will bring the system into acceptable compliance most cost-effectively.
+The controls can be your internal policies and standards or a recognised external standard such as ISO/IEC 27001 or the CSA’s CCM, or a combination of these.
+Each system’s risk posture can be positioned against your business’ stated risk appetites so all stakeholders can see immediately whether that system’s risk posture is acceptable or not.
+Action plans can be devised and the effect of each plan on the risk posture calculated in advance so you can show them on 'What-If' heatmaps and decide on the plan that will bring the system into acceptable compliance most cost-effectively.
 Multiple systems can be shown on the same display to show top management the company’s overall risk posture and to ensure top management attention gets directed to where it is most needed.